 Twin crises: financial unwellness and retirement unreadiness

-The need for emergency savings is clear:
+The need for emergency savings is clear1:

-Some people are more vulnerable than others—unstable employment and relatively high indebtedness are among the best predictors of the inability to afford an emergency expense.⁴ When people need cash, they often have no place to turn other than their retirement savings.
+Some people are more vulnerable than others—unstable employment and relatively high indebtedness are among the best predictors of the inability to afford an emergency expense.2 When people need cash, they often have no place to turn other than their retirement savings.

-401(k) plans aren’t emergency savings accounts
+401(k) plans are not emergency savings accounts

 - Outstanding loan balances aren’t invested and, therefore, don’t generate earnings.

-- Loan interest is taxed twice.⁶
+- Loan interest is taxed twice.4

-And although they may be preferable to a high-interest loan from a bank or other lender, 401(k) loans can become a habit, threatening retirement security.
+While they may be preferable to a high-interest loan from a bank or other lender, 401(k) loans can become a habit, threatening retirement security.

-An emergency for the employer too
+An emergency for the employer, too

-According to John Hancock’s 2019 annual financial stress survey, 40% of workers are distracted by financial matters.
-Financial stress harms productivity, hurting both employers and employees.
+According to John Hancock’s 2019 annual financial stress survey, 40% of workers are distracted by financial matters; financial stress harms productivity, hurting both employers and employees.
 Not having enough saved for retirement and for emergencies are the top two concerns among participants.